pdesrosiers/Legare-zebrafish-brain-networks/README.md

 # Structural and genetic determinants of zebrafish functional brain networks

-Code associated with the "Structural and genetic determinants of zebrafish functional brain networks" paper, currently available on bioRxiv.
+Code associated with the "Structural and genetic determinants of zebrafish functional brain networks" paper, currently available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.12.20.629476v1.abstract).
+If you use this repository for your own work, please cite the paper!

 # Overview